 So, calorie per calorie, beef has about double the amount of absorbable iron, meaning that he’s just plain wrong.
 You just need to eat double the amount of spinach to get the same amount of iron, right?
 Nope.
 That is the problem with comparing spinach ‘calorie per calorie’.
 Remember the serving sizes we talked about above?
 Those were per 100 GRAMS, not 100 CALORIES.
 To get to 100 CALORIES, we have to quadruple the serving size of spinach that we talked about above.

 As a result, to get half the amount of iron as beef, calorie per calorie, you are now eating 12 cups of spinach.
-To get the same amount of iron as in 100 grams of beef, you’d have to eat 24 cups of spinach!
+To get the same amount of iron as in 100 grams of beef, you’d have to eat 24 cups of spinach, while 100 grams of beef is the typical children’s hamburger patty!
 Now, I don’t know any vegetarians arguing that they eat 12 cups of spinach a day, let alone 24, and that will still only get you 0.3 mg of iron!
 This is beginning to be a problem.
 Now, lets go back to the 3 cup serving size.
 That has around 0.04 mg of absorbable iron per 100 grams, or per 3 cups.
 Be sure you pay attention to the decimal point there.
 That is 4/100ths of a gram of iron per serving.
 Spinach for iron is becoming a less attractive choice.